 Old Biscuit Mill

 The Old Biscuit Mill is located a short walk from The Woodstock Exchange.
-You’ll find authentic African stores, designer shops, a jewelry shop, restaurants and work spaces.
+You’ll find authentic African stores, designer shops, a jewellery shop, restaurants and workspaces.
 The highlight of the Mill is on Saturdays when it comes alive with over 100 food stalls, live music, markets and a very relaxed atmosphere.
 The markets are open from 9 am -2 pm.

 The only downside of this place?
 The array of choices of food!!
 I think we sampled and ate at 8 different stalls, there was no way we could choose just 1 so make sure you come hungry!
 Even without the Saturday markers, the Old Biscuit Mill is worth the visit.